 The court relied on a 9th Circuit BAP decision Heilman.

 What was startling to me was that this issue hadn’t been conclusively resolved by the courts.
 After all, debtors have been marrying and divorcing for a long time.
+The financial litigation attorneys is whom you should consult for a second legal opinion and do the right thing.

 In candor, I wish I had solid practice pointers on this issue.